Learn Spanish with Stories - podcast cover

 Trump vs. Latin America (Trump vs América Latina)

 Donald Trump is back in power, and he is already taking action to bring mass migration into the US from the south to a screeching halt (understandable based on the numbers we were witnessing, but not a popular decision).
 But he's also affecting Latin America in many other ways, several of which are extremely harmful for local economies.
-You see: Donald Trump is "America First", through and through, and though Latin America has been a geographical and philosophical ally for a long ...
+You see: Donald Trump is "America First", through and through, and though Latin America has been a geographical and philosophical ally for a long time, it seems ...

 Mar 11, 202531 minSeason 4Ep.
 24